-An intuitive interface, multi-year compensation planning, and detailed five-year expense forecasts are just some of the benefits of U of T’s new planning and budgeting application, a project that officially kicked off on March 4.
+An intuitive interface, multi-year compensation planning, and detailed five-year compensation forecasts are just some of the benefits of U of T’s new planning and budgeting application, a project that officially kicked off on March 4.

 “Selecting Questica was a very consultative process,” says Trevor Rodgers, assistant vice-president of the Planning and Budget Office.
 “We’ve chosen a tool that will meet the needs of a decentralized community of administrators with a diverse range of budgeting processes.
 By partnering with divisions in the upfront development, we expect to increase efficiency, reduce risk, and avoid duplication of resources.”